andrewjpoole/andrewjpoole.github.io/_posts/2021-11-25-csharp-sql-tests.md

 # C# Sql Tests

+TL/DR You know you should be testing stored procedures/complex queries etc, if you're underwhelmed by the T-Sql based frameworks available you might like to use a nice fluent C# framework which makes it easy to run tests against a temporary localDb instance, with a DacPac deployed, in a handy SqlTransaction per test and using markdown table syntax to define data!
+If so read on...

 ## Background

 At work we are currently perfering Dapper to Entity Framework, this means we are writing more stored procedures and naturally want to cover those stored procedures with tests.
 At first we tried using xUnit tests, which worked perfectly well but the setup and teardown of test data proved a little cumbersome.
 We then tried switching approach to the TSqlt framework, which again worked perfectly well and had the added advantage of running against a temporary db instance with a DacPac project deployed and running each test in its own Sql transaction.
 However as developers spoilt by the lovely syntax of modern languages like C#, we found the TSqlt tests quite unpleasant to both read and write!